 Cycle sales rise in Kolkata amid fear of COVID-19 transmission in public transport

-Bicycle dealers told cycle enthusiasts that there has been a threefold increase in demand for bicycles in the last two weeks as commuters are facing a tough time to report for work due to inadequate transport facilities, a member of Kolkata Cycle Samaj said on Monday.
-Many people are buying bicycles with modern features priced between Rs 8,000-15,000 for long distance rides.
+An official of an organization of cycle enthusiasts told PTI on Monday that several bicycle dealers informed him that there has been a three-fold increase in demand in the last two weeks.
+As commuting has become difficult due to inadequate transport facilities, many people are buying bicycles with modern features priced between Rs 8,000-15,000 for long-distance rides, an official of the Kolkata Cycle Samaj said.

-Vikash Shah, owner of Modern Cycle Mart in Sodpur in the northern outskirts of city, said, "unlike 7-10 bicycles in the range of Rs 6,000- 20,000 being sold in pre-COVID-19 times, we are now selling almost double the number every day since my shop opened from June 1.
+Vikash Shah, owner of Modern Cycle Mart in Sodpur in the northern outskirts of city, said, "Unlike 7-10 bicycles in the range of Rs 6,000- 20,000 being sold in pre-COVID-19 times, we are now selling almost double the number every day since my shop opened from June 1.
 And the buyers comprise both young and middle-aged ones."
-Meanwhile, the organisation of cyclists which promotes eco-friendly travel, has demanded dedicated lanes for bicycles on city roads immediately after Kolkata Police issued a notification allowing movement of cycles on city lanes only.
+Meanwhile, the Kolkata Cycle Samaj which promotes eco-friendly travel, has demanded dedicated lanes for bicycles on city roads immediately after Kolkata Police issued a notification allowing movement of cycles on city lanes only.
 The notification did not mention about using cycles on public thoroughfares and flyovers, the organisation said.

-"If the state government does not show much interest, find your own path, trek or cycle the distance (as you wish)," a Cycle Samaj Facebook post in Bengali said.
-Anil Bhowmik, a member of Cycle Samaj and a bicycle enthusiast said, "Not much devopment has taken place since the Kolkata Police notification.
+"If the state government does not show much interest, find your own path, trek or cycle the distance (as you wish)," it said in a Facebook post.
+Anil Bhowmik, a member of Cycle Samaj and a bicycle enthusiast said, "Not much deveopment has taken place since the Kolkata Police notification.
 Let the ban on movement of cycles in certain parts be lifted immediately."
-Septuagenarian Anup Tapadar said, if the government promotes cycling in a pro-active manner, it will also contribute in fighting coronavirus as people will be exercising more which will boost their immunity.
+Septuagenarian Anup Tapadar said if the government promotes cycling in a pro-active manner, it will also contribute to fighting coronavirus as people will be exercising more which will boost their immunity.

 Another cyclist Lipika Bhattacharya said, "I know of people going for new models or retrofitting old models for commuting after finding the condition of public transport not safe enough for travel."
 At times, a person travels over 30 km to reach his workplace, she said.
 "Now with the increased number of cyclists on road every day, the government should step in and allow them unhindered movement," she reasoned.